EVoice

-eVoice is a telecommunications service owned by j2 Global, Inc. (NASDAQ:JCOM).
-The company manages incoming and outgoing calls using virtual phone numbers.
-The service was initially founded by Wendell Brown, Mark Klein, and Craig Taro Gold in 2000 and re-launched in March 2010 with an expansion of services that include both individual, personal uses as well as services for businesses.
+eVoice is a telecommunications service owned by j2 Global, Inc. The company manages incoming and outgoing calls using virtual phone numbers.
+The service was initially founded by Wendell Brown, Mark Klein, and Craig Taro Gold in 2000 and re-launched in March 2010.

 Overview

 As of 2020, eVoice provides toll-free and local phone numbers to subscribers in the United States and Canada.
 The phone number is chosen by the user from available numbers in selected area codes.
 Based on how the user then configures the service, the user can then answer calls placed to the eVoice number on devices/phones owned by the subscriber.
 Users must have an established phone service in the United States or Canada to answer incoming calls.
 The virtual phone number allows subscribers to remain accessible regardless of location.

-A competitor to eVoice is Google Voice. eVoice provides 24x7 live customer support and email support for users.
+A competitor to eVoice is Google Voice.